-If you are a chocolate and coconut fanatic then this a recipe for you, it is based on Reese’s Peanut Butter Cups but with a healthier twist to it.
-The recipe is a NO BAKE recipe and can be made with only 5 key ingredients.
+If you are a chocolate and coconut fanatic then this a recipe for you, it is based on a tradtional caramel slice recipe only healthier, with a lot less added sugar.
+The recipe is a no bake recipe and can be made with 5 key ingredients.
 It is a great afternoon pick me up a snack, it contains a good source of plant-based protein, healthy fats, and magnesium.
 We have also added in the ancient grain TEFF which was provided by a family company we admire called Outback Harvest, they produce the finest Teff in Australia.

 Including the teff in the recipe raises the nutrition profile of the slice, to include a good source of magnesium, dietary fibre and plant-based calcium.
 The recipe also includes maple syrup which needs to be used sparing as it is contains sugar.